nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `view-wed NAME & NAME` / `vw NAME & NAME`

-* `view-wed` / `vw` shows participants based on wedding names that match the keyword
+* `view-wed` / `vw` shows participants based on wedding names that match the keyword.
-* `NAME & NAME` has to be in the correct order as saved in your wedding book e.g `alice & bob` will not match `Bob & Alice`
+* `NAME & NAME` has to be in the correct order as saved in your wedding book e.g `alice & bob` will not match `Bob & Alice`.
 * Only full words will be matched e.g. `jak` will not match `Jake`, `Sam` will not match `Sam Tan`, `ian & sky` will not match `Ian Pang & Sky Tan`.
 * Persons matching at least one keyword will not be returned (i.e. `AND` search) e.g. `Alice` will not return `Alice & Bob`